dareg/accord-ww-2025/tp.md

 4. Implement the update view method.
 In the method you will make each pointer point to a specific block part of the field type.
 4. Maybe use fypp to remove some redundancy in some of the methods.

+This exercise is a simplification of real work done to port some existing types to field API, see IAL [PR 300](https://github.com/ACCORD-NWP/IAL/pull/300 and [PR297](https://github.com/ACCORD-NWP/IAL/pull/297) to see the real exanples.